SOC Investor News: If You Have Suffered Losses in Sable Offshore Corp. (NYSE: SOC), You Are Encouraged to Contact The Rosen Law Firm About Your Rights

 WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Sable Offshore Corp.
-(NYSE: SOC), including those who purchased shares pursuant to Sable Offshore Corp.’s May 2025 public offering, resulting from allegations that Sable Offshore Corp. may have issued materially misleading business information to the investing public.
+(NYSE: SOC), including those who purchased shares pursuant to Sable’s May 2025 public offering, resulting from allegations that Sable may have issued materially misleading business information to the investing public.

-SO WHAT: If you purchased Sable Offshore Corp. securities, including pursuant to Sable Offshore Corp.’s May 2025 public offering, you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+SO WHAT: If you purchased Sable securities, including pursuant to Sable’s May 2025 public offering, you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.

 WHAT TO DO NEXT: To join the prospective class action, go to https://rosenlegal.com/submit-form/?case_id=40629 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email case@rosenlegal.com for information on the class action.